anshudaur/TensorFlowProjects/README.md

 # TensorFlowProjects
-# It contsians the practice code
+# It contnains the practice code